okal/okal.me/content/about.md

 Hi there.
 My name is Okal Otieno.
 I'm a software developer with product experience spanning financial services, data collection and visualisation, messaging, and EdTech.
-I've worked in roles ranging from hands-on development, architecture, and engineering management.
+I've worked in roles ranging from hands-on development, and architecture, to engineering management.
 Even the odd bit of UI/UX design in a past life.
 I currently work as a Tech Lead at [JUMO](https://jumo.world), a financial services technology company.